dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
-A <code>ReentrantLock</code> is the simplest implementation of a number of implementations of the <code>Lock</code> interface found in the <code>java.util.concurrent.locks</code> package.
-It is also known as an <i>explicit</i> lock, and provides a richly-featured alternative to the <i>intrinsic</i> locking techniques of the <code>Synchronized</code> and <code>SynchronizedBlock</code> strategies.
+The class <code>ReentrantLock</code> is the simplest of a number of implementations of the <code>Lock</code> interface found in the <code>java.util.concurrent.locks</code> package.
+It is also known as an <i>explicit</i> lock (in contrast to the <i>intrinsic</i> locks discussed previously) because it uses an explicit object to enforce mutual exclusion.
+The <code>Lock</code> implementations provide a richly-featured alternative to the <i>intrinsic</i> locking strategies of <code>Synchronized</code> and <code>SynchronizedBlock</code>.

+The <code>try/finally</code> idiom used to demonstrate the use of <code>ReentrantLock</code> in this example is considered a best practice.

-As with the other thread-safe strategies, if used properly, implementations of the <code>Lock</code> interface gaurantee both atomicity of operations and visibility of state between multiple threads, but in addition offer advanced features such as timed locked waits, interruptible locked waits, and implementation and enforcement of fairness policies.
-None of these features is used in this program.
-However, the code used to demonstrate its use here (i.e. the <code>try/finally</code> idiom) is considered a best practice.
+As with the other thread-safe strategies, implementations of the <code>Lock</code> interface gaurantee both atomicity of state-changing operations, and the visibility thereof, between multiple threads.
+In addition, they offer advanced features such as timed locked waits, interruptible locked waits and fairness policies (none of which is demonstrated in this program).